 Recently, I photographed an actor who is usually cast as a villain.
 The emotions inside his headshots highlighted the darker, more dangerous aspect of his character.
 His agent complained that I should have captured a nice smile, so I photographed him again to capture a “nice smile” with even and safe lighting.
 His agent was very happy with the second shot, but I told the actor to keep the original headshot for his next audition.
 I heard from him soon afterward: “Carlos, I’m not sure what happened with your headshot, it’s like magic – it’s landing me roles”.
 Against the advice of his agent, he kept using that same headshot with roles in “Pirates of the Caribbean”, “The X-Files” and he also snagged a principal role in a new television show!
 I wonder if he still has the same agent?

 Some headshot photographers are following a stale, formulaic approach by simply asking their clients to “say cheese”.
 Fake smiles are never going to be as engaging and lively as one’s authentic and true energy.
 A smile isn’t just about lifting up the corners of one’s mouth; it’s in the eyes and spirit.
-Casting directors notice the difference on a deeper level, it’s subconscious but effective.
+Casting directors notice the difference on a deeper level when they see truly compelling actor headshots, it’s subconscious but effective.

 Advice from the Greats